 This may be because even the fastest-loading counter adds to your page load speed.
 I haven’t noticed any big increase in shares since I added Social Warfare, so why waste page load time on counters?

-Now, you do have several options for counters with both of the plugins I recommend, but I left them off.
+Now, you do have several options for counters with AddToAny, but I leave them turned off.

 The hover button